Trillo Nuclear Power Plant

 Trillo Nuclear Power Plant is a nuclear power station in Spain.

+It was designed by Siemens for a cost of 280,000 million pesetas.
 It consists of one pressurized water reactor (PWR) of 1066 MWe.
-Construction of unit one began in 1979, and first criticality was on 14 May 1988.
+Construction of unit one began in 1979, after Unión Eléctrica (now Unión Fenosa) was permitted to build the plant.
+The first criticality was on 14 May 1988.

 A planned second identical unit was cancelled soon after construction began following a change of government in 1983.

+It is mainly owned by Iberdrola (49%) and Naturgy (34.5%).